dinoki-ai/osaurus-calendar/README.md

 ### `search_events`

-Search for calendar events that match the search text.
+Search for calendar events that match the search text (case-insensitive title match).

 **Parameters:**